techidaily/site-win11-tips/source/_posts/speedy-keyboard-wizardry-with-windows-tools.md

 ## How to Keep Shortcuts Handy With the Shortcut Guide

- You might not be able to always recall the[various Windows keyboard shortcuts](http://www.makeuseof.com/windows-11-keyboard-shortcuts/) , even if you are a Windows Power User.
+ You might not be able to always recall the [various Windows keyboard shortcuts](http://www.makeuseof.com/windows-11-keyboard-shortcuts/) , even if you are a Windows Power User.
 But the PowerToys Shortcut Guide has you covered.

  First,**Enable Shortcut Guide** in PowerToys Settings.
 Then choose to activate Shortcut Guide by**holding the Win key down for a set time** or use a**customized shortcut** .